Salivary gland stones

 Check if you've got salivary gland stones

-Salivary gland stones are white and hard
+Salivary gland stones are white and hard.

-They vary in size, but most are as big as a pea
+They vary in size, but most are as big as a pea.

-The stones may cause:
+Salivary gland stones may cause:

 If you feel intense pain during mealtimes, this could mean the stone is completely blocking a saliva gland.
 The pain usually lasts 1 to 2 hours.

-Things you can try yourself
+Things you can do to try to remove salivary gland stones

-If you have pain and swelling:
+If you have pain and swelling, you can:

 The symptoms will not go away until the stone has been removed.